-Succulents are by far my favorite type of houseplant.
-They are easy to maintain, easy to propagate, and best of all… they are unique and beautiful!
-Succulents make excellent houseplants because they are very low maintenance – which is especially nice during the long, dry winter months.
-In fact, they might just be the most awesome houseplant ever!! (well… maybe that’s just me)
+Succulents are by far my favorite type of plant.
+They are easy to maintain, easy to propagate, and best of all, they are unique and beautiful!
+Succulents make excellent houseplants because they are very low maintenance.
+But succulent plant care can be a bit tricky when you’re growing succulents as houseplants.
+When grown indoors, succulents will need a bit of special care.

-Growing Succulents Indoors
+Growing Succulents As Houseplants

-How To Grow Succulents As Houseplants
+How To Water Succulents Indoors

 Related Post: Tips for Jade Plant Care

 When it comes to indoor succulent plant care, one of the most common questions I get is regarding what type of soil to use for succulents.
 It’s best to use a fast draining, sandy potting soil for succulents.
 You can buy commercial succulent soil specifically made for growing succulents and cacti, or you buy a gritty succulent soil mix which will make it even easier to ensure you don’t overwater your succulents.
 I like to make my own succulent soil, using a mix of perlite or pumice, sand, and regular potting soil, which tends to be cheaper than buying the commercial stuff.

 Succulent plants in pots will benefit from being fed during their active growing period.
 You can buy special succulent plant fertilizer that’s made specifically for feeding cacti and succulents.
 If you’d rather use something that’s more of a general purpose houseplant fertilizer so you can use it on your other plants too, I recommend getting an organic liquid fertilizer like fish emulsion, liquid kelp, or compost fertilizer tea.